M.S. in Forensic Sciences - Forensic Investigative Sciences

 The Master of Forensic Science - Forensic Investigative Sciences is the most flexible degree option within the School of Forensic Sciences, with most coursework being elective in nature.
 FIS faculty will work with students to build their degree plan based on their career aspirations.
 Coursework is all online.

 Applicants should have a college major or equivalent coursework as a foundation for the Forensic Investigative Sciences track.
-Recommended college majors include criminal justice, psychology, sociology, forensic sciences, chemistry, biology, human anatomy, or physiology.
+Recommended college majors include (but are not limited to) criminal justice, psychology, sociology, forensic sciences, chemistry, biology, human anatomy, or physiology.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.

 Apply to the Program:

-The master’s program curriculum offers a solid background in forensic sciences and specialized courses forensic pathology, forensic toxicology and forensic victimology.
+The master’s program curriculum offers a solid background in forensic sciences and specialized courses.

 - View course descriptions

 Degree Requirements -

 - Satisfactory completion of 30 graduate credit hours with a thesis or 32 graduate credit hours for a non-thesis.

 - Must maintain a 3.0 or better GPA